 Caesarea Philippi was the place where Jesus presented himself to his disciples (Matthew 16:13) as the true Son on God, and from then I think it started slowly walking towards Jerusalem to find his ultimate redemption: the Passion of Christ.
 In spite of the importance of the site, I was acting as a child and telling Simon that we should go back, we should go back, etc, that that journey so early in the morning was pointless, etc...
 This adventure was a real lesson for me, for my ego, what a lesson of humbleness!
 The place where Simon took was absolutely magical, se the video that I recorded of the Bania Waterfall.... for me it was such a breathtaking surprise, one of the highlights of the whole journey

 The Finger of God, mentioned in Luke 11:20, as you probably have already guessed, is nothing but the extension of God: Jesus the Christ, the Master or "JC" as sometimes I like to call him.
-The Ancient Covenant (alianza) was made between God and Abraham/Moses, and it was done with the blood of animals, through the sacrifices of pigeons and birds, taking the peak of that moment when Abraham was about to sacrifice his son Isaac for God, but last minute it was put off by an angel of God (Genesis 22:9-12).
-In the New Covenant, most well-known as the New Testament, the blood that is spill is that of Jesus Christ for the benefit of the human race, so that we all can witness and feel repulse and disgust for "the dead of a good man", contemplating during the process of the Passion many of the nasty as well as the beautiful feeling that we all humans have, and that lead us to take action depending of course of whichever feeling you chose to act upon, the choice is always yours
+The Ancient Covenant (Alianza) was made between God and Abraham/Moses, and it was done with the blood of animals, through the sacrifices of pigeons and birds, being the peak of that moment when Abraham was about to sacrifice his son Isaac for God, but last minute it was put off by an angel of God (Genesis 22:9-12).
+In the New Covenant, most well-known as the New Testament, the blood that is spill is that of Jesus Christ for the benefit of the human race, so that we all can witness and feel repulse and disgust for "the dead of a good man", contemplating during the process of the Passion many of the nasty as well as the beautiful feelings that we all humans have, and that lead us to take action depending of course of whichever feeling you chose to act upon, the choice is always yours

-I tend to read the Gospels every now and then, particularly St John, which I find the most interesting and engage of them all.
-I read them usually during Lent (cuaresma), the 40 days of reflection that Christians have before Good Friday, to commemorate the 40 days JC spent in the dessert, kind of meditating before he started his mission.
+I tend to read the Gospels every now and then, particularly St John, which I find the most interesting and engaging of them all.
+I read them usually during Lent (Cuaresma), the 40 days of reflection that Christians have before Good Friday, to commemorate the 40 days JC spent in the dessert, kind of meditation-retreat before he started his mission.
 By all means, I do not consider myself a Christian, I do not follow the Church or recognise it as the authority of God on planet Earth, but I truly believe Jesus was someone remarkable and special.
 I do enjoy the reading of the Gospels, and recommend them to everyone whether they are religions or not.
-This chapter of The Finger of God is all about me mentioning some sections of the Gospels that I find most intriguing and interesting
+This chapter of The Finger of God is all about me mentioning some sections of the Gospels that I find most intriguing and stimulating